gsemet/txrwlock/README.rst

 deferred, and then, when the reading deferred "resumes", continue reading data, but from a newer "update" of the data.
 A data inconsistency would then result.

+Heavily inspirated `by this example <http://code.activestate.com/recipes/577803-reader-writer-lock- with-priority-for-writers/>`_.

 Usage
 -----

-A deferred that needs "read" access, use the following pattern:
+An Inlinecallbacks deferred that needs "read" access to a share use thes following pattern:

 .. code-block:: python